 The TAP® 3 appliance is a proven treatment protocol for mild to severe OSA.
 The relatively simple design attaches the upper and lower jaws together by utilizing a small hook and socket mechanism and holds the adjustment position until the device is removed.
 The TAP® 3 uses a small, detachable key that can be used by the patient to self-manage the adjustments incrementally, allowing the jaw the opportunity to adapt gradually, until the desired position is achieved.
 The key can be used while the appliance is in place and once adjusted correctly, the key is removed and the patient can completely close their mouth with the appliance inside.
 This unobtrusive, self-adjustability is one of the reasons TAP® has a compliance rate of 95%.

-The SUAD, a custom-made appliance is made of a heat-sensitive acrylic and is reinforced by a metal framework.
+This is a custom-made appliance of a heat-sensitive acrylic and is reinforced by a metal framework.
 The adjustment mechanism (Herbst) is positioned on the sides of the device and consists of a piston that slides within a tube.
 The appliance is comfortable on the teeth and the mechanism allows substantial freedom of movement in the jaw, making this option a frequent choice for patients who tend to grind their teeth heavily.
 Small elastics (rubber bands) are used to keep the jaw from falling open during the night although the patient is able to open the mouth partially, which can improve comfort when using the appliance.

 Research studies tell us that oral appliances are effective as a CPAP alternative - They work for 85 to 90% of patients who snore and they work for 60 to 75% of patients with mild to moderate sleep apnea recent studies indicate that even in cases of severe sleep apnea oral appliance therapy is 40% successful.
 In addition, where up to as many as 40 to 60% of patients are non-compliant with their CPAP machines, oral appliances are perceived as less invasive and can increase compliance rates to close to 100%.